 The purpose of recording the PoE is to provide a high-level description of the problem/opportunity and likely outcomes, and a recommendation about where the business case should formally start, if at all.

 Having a documented record also means you can explain your thinking later on.

 It is important to also record information that the Transport Agency needs to make a decision regarding endorsement of the PoE.
 The record of PoE template has been developed to capture the appropriate information and we've produced a guide on what a good PoE includes:

 Your organisation decides whether to advance to the business case process based on the recommendation you have agreed, and the PoE is signed off by the business owner.

 The PoE phase is funded by the problem owner’s organisation.

-Completed PoE memo or file note, agreed with the Transport Agency.
+Completed record of the point of entry, agreed with the Transport Agency.

-Online learning modules have been developed by the Transport Agency, and are available to our partner organisations.
+There are online learning modules available to our partner organisations.
 To request access to the modules, email email@example.com with your name, title, organisation and manager’s name.

 The point of entry course includes:

-To open the course, click the link above and then click ‘enrol’.
-You will be prompted to enter your log in.
+You will be prompted to enter your login if you click the link above.
 Once you have logged in, you should be taken directly to the course.
 You can also find it by going to the catalogue and searching for ‘point of entry’.